Flash-X/Flash-X-docs/docs/source/PhysicalConstants.rst

       call PhysicalConstants_get ("Newton", G, len_unit="Mpc",
       time_unit="Gyr", mass_unit="Msun")

-In this example, the local variable is set equal to the result, :math:`4.4983\times 10^{-15}` (to five significant figures).
+In this example, the local variable ``G`` is set equal to the result, :math:`4.4983\times 10^{-15}` (to five significant figures).

 Physical constants are taken from K. Nahamura *et al.* (Particle Data